thaustein/laxar/docs/manuals/widgets_and_activities.md

   The widget features.
   This is a JSON schema document that documents all configurable widget features.
-  For each widget instance used on page, LaxarJS will check the feature configuration of that instance against this schema.
+  For each widget instance used on a page, LaxarJS will check the feature configuration of that instance against this schema.
   This also allows to provide default values for configuration options.

 * `compatibility`